-The staghorn is bigger than the elkhorn.
-It features a large central rosette of leaves below which pendulous fertile fronds hang down.
-Elkhorn ferns have multiple small rosettes, or nest leaves, from which slender, pendulous strap-like fronds cascade.
+Staghorn ferns are bigger than the elkhorn ferns.
+Staghorns features a large central rosette of leaves below which pendulous fertile fronds hang down.
+Elkhorn ferns, on the other hand, have multiple small rosettes, or nest leaves, from which slender, pendulous strap-like fronds cascade.
 Only elkhorns produce pups whereas stags must be propagated from spores.

 You will need